jftuga/gofwd/README.md

 # gofwd
-A TCP port forwarder with Duo and Geographic IP integration
+A TCP port forwarder with Duo Authentication and Geographic IP integration

 ## Usage